Ethical consumption

 TBD.

-There are various asymmetries in ethical consumptions.
-In The Most Intolerant Wins Taleb talks about a surprising leverage of ethical consumption.
+There are various asymmetries in ethical consumption.
+In The Most Intolerant Wins Taleb talks about the advantageous leverage of veganism.

-On the other hand, if I make a choice to consume less of a thing, that probably means that I believe it is over-consumed by virtue of being too cheap.
+From the other direction, if I make a choice to consume less of a thing, that probably means that I believe it is over-consumed by virtue of being too cheap.
 Which means that it is probably also cheap for other people to “undo” my ethical consumption.

 Figure 3